thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 ## aquifer_9   aquifer_9    ab         ab
 ```

-We can use the output from `p_groups` to annotate our plot:
+We can use the output from `pGroups` to annotate our plot:

 ```r